These instructions are important to read and follow before you have a contraceptive implant inserted in your arm.

 It is preferable that you have your period (or are within five days of your period starting) when you have your implant inserted.
 If not, you must use reliable contraception/ārai hapū before the insertion and for seven days after the insertion.

 If you are not within the first five days of your cycle and have not been using reliable contraception your implant will not be inserted.
-The usual consultation fee will apply.
+The usual appointment fee will apply.

 Please arrange to have children cared for while you are having the implant put in.